Card Sharks: Money Cards

 If a contestant wagered their entire bank on each card and made a correct prediction each time, the maximum payout was stated to be $28,800 on the original 1970s series, $32,000 on both 1980s series, $51,800 on the 2001 series, and $640,000 on the 2019 series.
 As of 2021, the only contestant that has successfully achieved this feat is Norma Brown, who won $28,800 in 1978.

 On the NBC version, a champion was allowed a maximum of seven wins.
 On the CBS series, champions were retired either by reaching five wins or surpassing the network’s winnings limit.

 Starting in 2019, the player's winnings are represented in oversized $500, $1,000, $5,000, $10,000, and $25,000 chips.
 The board is now a single row of seven cards, with no additional money given halfway through.
 Players are given the chance to change any one card during the round.
 Players are required to physically place chips equal to their bet on a table in front of them on sections labeled "HIGHER" or "LOWER".
 Prior to the last card, players must bet at least $1,000 on each card.
 Players who reach the last card without busting are given the option to "cash out" and quit with their current winnings rather than play the final card.
 If they elect to play, they must gamble at least half their bank on the last card.
-The maximum possible winnings is $640,000.
+The maximum possible payout is $640,000.

 Rule changes

-Duplicate cards were originally counted as incorrect guesses.
-Starting on October 20, 1980, a duplicate was regarded as a 'push'; the contestant did not lose his or her wager, and moved to the next card.
-The 'push' rule remained intact until late in the 2001 revival's run.
-For the first season of the 2019 revival, the "push" rule was reverted but it was later reinstated in the second season.
+Duplicate cards were originally counted as incorrect guesses, in the same manner as in the main game.
+Starting on October 20, 1980, a duplicate in the Money Cards rounds was regarded as a "push"; the contestant did not lose their wager, and moved to the next card.
+The "push" rule remained intact until late in the 2001 revival's run.
+In the first season of the 2019 revival, a duplicate card was treated as an incorrect guess; in the second season, it was again treated as a push.

 Initially, contestants could only change their base card on the bottom level of the board, at the start of the round.
 This was later altered to allow the contestant to change the base card on each new line of cards if they so desired.